Aztec crashed saucer hoax: Story

-According to Scully, in March 1948, an unidentified aerial craft containing sixteen humanoid bodies was recovered by the military in New Mexico after making a controlled landing in Hart Canyon 12 miles northeast of the city of Aztec.
+In 1949, author Frank Scully published a series of columns in Variety magazine retelling the crash story told to him by two men identified as Silas Newton and Leo A. Gebauer.
+He later expanded these columns to create Behind the Flying Saucers in 1950, a best-selling book that influenced public perceptions about UFOs.
+According to Scully, in March 1948, an unidentified aerial craft containing sixteen humanoid bodies was recovered by the military in New Mexico after making a controlled landing in Hart Canyon 12 mi northeast of the city of Aztec.
 The craft was said to be 99 ft in diameter, the largest UFO to date.
-Scully named as his sources two men identified as Newton and Gebauer, who reportedly told him the incident had been covered up and "the military had taken the craft for secret research".
+According to his sources, the incident had been covered up and "the military had taken the craft for secret research".
+Scully also claimed a similar craft was found in the Sahara Desert, but this is omitted in his later writings.

-Scully wrote that the crashed UFO along with other flying saucers captured by the government came from Venus and worked on "magnetic principles".
+Scully wrote that the crashed UFO, along with other flying saucers captured by the government, had come from Venus and worked on "magnetic principles".
 According to Scully, the inhabitants stocked concentrated food wafers and "heavy water" for drinking purposes, and every dimension of the craft was "divisible by nine".
 Science writer Martin Gardner criticized Scully's story as full of "wild imaginings" and "scientific howlers".

+American UFO writer Jerome Clark and the International Business Times note that no contemporary press accounts of the crash or recovery effort have been found.
+Clark wrote that "Aztec residents have with virtually one voice denied that anything like a UFO retrieval happened there... on any date", and that they only found out about the story as a result of the publicity garnered by Scully.
+Those who have denied the events include the local newspaper editor and the county sheriff in March 1948, the sheriff's son (who succeeded his father as sheriff), and the family who owned the property where the events are said to have taken place.
+Clark further notes that the pioneering ufologist Donald Keyhoe, who was known for backing UFO claims, regarded Scully's narrative "as absurd and fanciful."